 I have talked with people who are under the impression that Secret India is a reliable document.
 Any suggestion to the contrary can be met with incredulity and outright denial.

 In brief, Purdom had deduced that restraint from performance of a “miracle” is no proof of falsity.
 On the contrary, he believed that Brunton’s attitude was confused and misleading.
+Purdom was also very sceptical of the doctoral status advertised by Brunton’s publisher.
+The background of the Ph.D. credential proved exasperatingly obscure.

 Purdom was a follower of Meher Baba, very closely acquainted with how that entity lived and taught.
 He early wrote a biography, published in 1937, that was overshadowed by Brunton’s commercial “Secret.”
 Purdom’s book is today cited by commentators who can discern that he was attempting an objective report of his subject.
-The sub-title was The Life of Shri Meher Baba, revealing the idiom in which the subject was then known.
+The sub-title is The Life of Shri Meher Baba, revealing the idiom in which the subject was then known.

 Secret India is noted for a rejection of Meher Baba (1894-1969) in favour of Ramana Maharshi (1879-1950).
 Both of these figures are now famous twentieth century mystics, associated with rather different teachings.
 There is no indication that Brunton actually understood the teaching of Meher Baba; however, he did assimilate Vedantic emphases of Ramana.
 Indeed, to such an extent that he eventually became notorious as a plagiarist, with the consequence that he was banned from the ashram of the Advaita sage in 1939.